humdrum-tools/humdrum-notation-plugin/options/resize/index.md

 notation plugin by setting the `autoResize` option to true.

-This page demonstrates how to automatically resize music notation when the web browse changes size, as well as how to automatically resize music notation inside of a `<div>` element (or similar) within a webpage.
+This page demonstrates how to automatically resize music notation when the web browser changes size, as well as how to automatically resize music notation inside of a `<div>` element (or similar) within a webpage.
 Resizing in this context means to change the width of the music while keeping the same zoom scale.
 In other words, the music is